15 Jun I Miss My Father

 I miss the sound of his laughter-threaded voice, his calm untroubled approach, his gift of serenity.
-His happy eyes behind his glasses, his big walrus moustache, his walking stick on the coat rack, his mischievous smile and most of all his corny puns: different ones for different people in different languages.
+His happy eyes behind his glasses, his big walrus mustache, his walking stick on the coat rack, his mischievous smile, and most of all his corny puns: different ones for different people in different languages.

-Even at the end of his days, with Parkinsons making it near impossible to speak or walk, he never lost his sense of humour.
+Even at the end of his days, with Parkinson’s making it near impossible to speak or walk, he never lost his sense of humor.

 Trained as a doctor, he practiced one single day and gave up because he could not bear to see people hurt each other in the riots.
 So he went back to college and became a chemical engineer and lived the better part of his life in the shadows of the coal mines and steel plants, reading endlessly and listening to music from the time he woke up to the time he went to sleep.

 Weeks later, when he stopped by with us on his way home, he said he felt a bit unwell.
-I called our family physician home.
+I called our family physician’s home.
 When the doctor was leaving, he stood up and saluted my father.
-He said that in all his years he had never met anyone with such immense will power.
+He said that in all his years he had never met anyone with such immense willpower.
 His mother, he said, was younger, had the exact same thing and she wouldn’t even get out of bed.